rails/rails/guides/source/form_helpers.md

 <% end %>
 ```

-When called without arguments like this, it creates a `&lt;form&gt;` tag which, when submitted, will POST to the current page.
+When called without arguments like this, it creates a `<form>` tag which, when submitted, will POST to the current page.
 For instance, assuming the current page is `/home/index`, the generated HTML will look like this (some line breaks added for readability):

 ```html
 <form accept-charset="UTF-8" action="/home/index" method="post">